SynergyGrid/sg-task-management/README.md

 - Quick-add form for new tasks plus a full editor dialog for deeper changes.
 - Priorities, due dates, descriptions, and completion history with a toggle.
 - Type-to-filter search, JSON export, and full data reset options.
+- WhatsApp importer (Gemini-powered) that reads the last 30 days of chat history, extracts action items, and drops them into the "GENERAL -> General Project" board automatically.

 ## Folder Layout